 In the world of text messaging, social media and other forms of online communication, it’s easy to forget the importance of interacting face-to-face with others.
-And unfortunately, many children and youth today struggle making friends, understanding conversations or behaving appropriately in group situations.
-Or, in other words, they lack good interpersonal communication skills.
+And unfortunately, many children and youth today struggle with making friends, understanding conversations, or behaving appropriately in group situations.
+In other words, they lack good interpersonal communication skills.

 Put simply, interpersonal communication is an exchange of information, feelings and meaning between two or more people.
 This includes both verbal and non-verbal messages.

 Good interpersonal skills are necessary to effectively build strong, healthy relationships in person.
 They also help with understanding and expressing feelings, resolving conflict, and working well with others.
 Overall, these skills can strengthen students’ ability to interact in a prosocial and healthy way.